nhakkaou/Rainfall-42/bonus0/walkthrought.md

 0xbffff6a5:	0x59515151
 ```

-So in the offset 9 we got the segfault so we try to add our shell code in the read buffer after 20 letter
+So in the offset 9 we got the segfault so we try to add our shell code in the read buffer after 20 letter and at the offset 9 we give it the address of our shell code